What are hearing services and devices?

 Refer to the fee schedules at the bottom of the page.

-n relation to hearing services and devices, what won't the Agent pay for?
+In relation to hearing services and devices, what the Agent won't pay for

 The Agent will not pay for:

 - treatment or services for a person other than the worker

 - treatment or services that are not reasonable, necessary or appropriate in the circumstances

 - devices that are not approved by WorkSafe under the legislation or services not in the Hearing Services Fee Schedules

 - services or devices provided by an audiologist or audiometrist not approved by WorkSafe under the legislation